-In this impassioned open letter, jazz giants (and Buddhists) Herbie Hancock & Wayne Shorter point the way to a more artful, peaceful world.
+In this impassioned open letter from 2017, jazz giants, Buddhist practitioners and close friends Herbie Hancock and the late Wayne Shorter point the way to a more artful, peaceful world for us all.

 We find ourselves in turbulent and unpredictable times.
 From the horror at the Bataclan, to the upheaval in Syria and the senseless bloodshed in San Bernardino, we live in a time of great confusion and pain.
 As artists, creators, and dreamers of this world, we ask you not to be discouraged by what you see but to use your own lives, and by extension your art, as vehicles for the construction of peace.